-The changes reflect the cumulative knowledge the Agency has gained since implementation of the program as well as the discourse between stakeholders and the Agency.
-This is reflected most strongly in streamlining and revising the grant application process,,,,, including the development of application forms for each category of application, and the revisions to the scoring criteria so that the criteria are more objective and better further the program goals.
-Making the scoring criteria more objective will enable the Agency to implement the program more consistently across the StatesStates.
+The changes reflect the cumulative knowledge the Agency has gained by administering the program since its inception.
+This is reflected in: (1) streamlining and revising the grant application process; (2) developing application forms for each category of application; and revising or removing certain scoring criteria to make the scoring process overall more objective.
+Making the scoring criteria more objective (i.e., less subjective) will enable the Agency to score projects more consistently across the United States.

 The renewable energy industry, in particular, has matured significantly since this program began in 2003.
 The Agency has taken into consideration that maturation as it developed this rule.

-In considering changes to the interim rulerulerulerulerule, the Agency also examined other FederalFederalFederalFFederal programs that provide funding to the same or similar projects that can be funded under REAP.
-The result of that examination was a determination that limiting REAP to commercial technologies (i.e., removing pre-commercial technologies as an eligible project) would avoid overlap with theBiorefinery Assistance Program.
+In considering changes to the program, the Agency also examined other federal programs that provide funding to similar projects that can be funded under REAP.
+The result of that examination was a determination that limiting REAP to commercial technologies (i.e., removing pre-commercial technologies as an eligible project) would avoid overlap with the Agency’s Biorefinery Assistance Program (7 CFR 4279, subpart C).

-In sum, these changes will improve the existing REAP rulerulerulerulerule.
+In sum, these changes will improve the program.
 The cumulative effects of these changes are an overall reduction in the burden to applicants and an improvement in the implementation and administration of the program by the Agency.

 4. Estimation of Baseline

-In this section, the Agency provides a discussion of practices in the baseline and what changes are being made to them; a discussion of the baseline universe of affected parties; and an estimate of the number of applications that are likely affected by this rulemaking given current funding for this program from the 2014 Farm Bill.
+In this section, the Agency provides a discussion of practices in the baseline; a discussion of the baseline universe of affected parties; and an estimate of the number of applications that are likely affected by this rulemaking given current funding for this program from the 2014 Farm Bill.

-Baseline Practices
+Baseline Practices and Final Rule Modifications

-In the absence this rule, Agency support for renewable energy and energy efficiency projects in rural America would be provided underthe REAP interim rule program criteria.
+The baseline for this program was implemented under 7 CFR, subpart B, which was initially established under the 2002 Farm Bill and subsequently modified under the 2008 Farm Bill.
+The following discussion provides an overview of how the program is currently implemented and administered and how those provisions are changed as a result of this final rule.
+In the absence this final rule, Agency support for renewable energy and energy efficiency projects in rural America would continue to be provided under the provisions found in the interim rule published in the Federal Register on April 14, 2011 (76 FR 11110) and as codified in 7 CFR 4280, subpart B.

-RES/EEI Grants
+Renewable Energy System (RES) and Energy Efficiency Improvement (EEI) Grants

 Applicant eligibility

-Currently, to be eligible for a RES/EEI grant, the applicant must be either an agricultural producer or a rural small business.
+Under the baseline program, the applicant must be either an agricultural producer or a rural small business in order to be eligible for a RES/EEI grant.
 In addition, applicants that have received one or more grants or guaranteed loans under REAP (or the Section 9006 Program) must demonstrate that they have made satisfactory progress toward completion of the projects before they can be considered for subsequent funding.